 - ⅓ cup water

 - 3 cups fresh cranberries

 - 2 tablespoons butter

-1. Preheat oven to 425 F. Have ready a pastry-lined pie dish and pastry strips for creating a lattice top.
+1. Preheat oven to 425 F. Have a pastry-lined pie dish and pastry strips for creating a lattice top ready.

 2. In a large saucepan over medium-high heat, combine sugar, flour, salt and water and bring to a boil, stirring often.

 3. Reduce heat to medium.
-Stir in cranberries and raisins and allow to cook for about 10 minutes, stirring occasionally, until a few cranberries begin to pop.
+Stir in cranberries and raisins.
+Allow to cook for about 10 minutes, stirring occasionally, until a few cranberries begin to pop.

-4. Remove from heat, stir in butter, and cool for about 5 minutes.
+4. Remove from heat.
+Stir in the butter and cool for about 5 minutes.